Nidderdale Caves: New Goyden Pot to the Nidd Head Resurgences

-The water flowing from upstream sump 1 flows along a very fine round railway tunnel sized passage to a bend, where a significant additional stream enters on the left.
-This is from Frog Pot and is the New Stream water from New Stream sump in Goyden pot.
-The combined waters flow along the huge tunnel to a short low flooded section, Middle Sump.
+The water flowing from upstream sump 1 flows along a very fine round railway tunnel-sized passage to a bend, where a significant additional stream enters on the left.
+This is from Frog Pot and is the New Stream water from the New Stream sump in Goyden pot.
+The combined waters flow along the huge tunnel to a short flooded section, Middle Sump.
 At the far side of this sump the water flows for a short distance and then enters downstream sump 1.
 Divers have explored beyond sump 1 through another seven sumps.
 The water from this farthest point of exploration travels just over a kilometre to the furthest explored point of Nidd Head Resurgence.
 The Nidd actually resurges from three locations, the North West Rising, Main Rising and South East Rising.
 As the name suggests most of the water rises from the Main Rising and this has been explored by divers for over 850m.
 The North West Rising is presumed to flow from a point 119m into the Main Rising.
 The water from South East Rising has been explored for over 120m and is also thought to connect with the Main Rising.

 The risings combine.
-The river shortly afterwards is joined by How Stean Beck and flows down Nidderdale to Gouthwaite Reservoir.
+The river shortly afterward is joined by How Stean Beck and flows down Nidderdale to Gouthwaite Reservoir.